i-love-flamingo/flamingo/docs/docs/5. OM3 specific/codingConventions.md

 To give us nice search hits the files should all be named / prefixed with the component name - if yoou search for button, you will get all the files for the button component.

+## camelCase everywhere

+Everything* in the project is written in lower camel case.

+This includes files, folders, classes, variables, ... , and even css.

+    * where it's possible :)